 The Apostle Paul lists the gift of Giving among other gifts in Romans 12:8.
 In 2 Corinthians 8:1-7, the Apostle Paul praises the Macedonian church to all the other churches because of the special grace God had given them to give to others out of their poverty.
-This gift is often associated with the gift of Voluntary Poverty, as many with the gift of Voluntary Poverty also have the gift of Giving also have the gift of Voluntary Poverty.
+This gift is often associated with the gift of Voluntary Poverty, as many with the gift of Voluntary Poverty also have the gift of Giving.
+However, not all with the gift of Giving also have the gift of Voluntary Poverty.